University of New Brunswick Faculty of Law

 Admission Decisions: Beyond the Numbers

 All eligible applicants are assessed in the Regular category.
-Applicants may also request and select assessment in the Discretionary or Indigenous categories.
-Applicants must meet the minimum academic requirements of completion of a degree from a recognized Canadian university or be in their final year of a four year degree of full time academic study at a recognized Canadian or non Canadian university.
+Applicants may also request and select assessment in the Discretionary (diversity, significant achievement, or disability) or Indigenous categories.
+Applicants applying in the Regular category must meet the minimum academic requirements of completion of a degree from a recognized Canadian or non Canadian university or be in their final year of a four year degree of full time academic study.

 All applicants are required to submit an LSAT score.
 The highest score will be considered for admissions review.